 But over the last few years, however, Crucial have been more focused on hitting higher capacities and driving down the cost than they have on hitting the sort of pace their Samsung rivals have been setting.
 The MX500 SSD, however, isn’t just a purely budget-oriented effort.

-That said, with this 500GB version costing just $125 (£106), it’s hard not to think of it in that context.
-And with Crucial now switching their previously performance-conscious MX-series drives over from Marvell controllers to the traditionally lower level Silicon Motion it kind of looked like they were doubling down on that.
+And with Crucial now switching its previously performance-conscious MX-series drives over from Marvell controllers to the traditionally lower level Silicon Motion it kind of looked like it was doubling down on that.